antonsjolander/user-handler/README.md

 to start the dev server.

-Make shure that your backend runs on localhost:8181.
+Make sure that your backend runs on localhost:8181.
 If not you need to change the URL variable in models.js

 //